-- 1. You must know at least the key evidence that informs modern intensive care practice don't worry about quoting the reference exactly but at least be able to quote the major findings and know the implications of the findings. - You must know about the major multicentre RCTs that have led to Aust and NZ's international reputation for this sort of clinical research in the last two decades [Dopamine, SAFE, CHEST, NICE, RENAL, MERIT, ARISE, ADRENAL, TARGET, PLUS, POLAR, SPICE ...], and know the strengths and weaknesses of these studies.

-The ANZICS-CTG website is an excellent resource for seeing recently published and currently-active trials to remain up to date

-- You must also know about the major ANZ trials recently completed (eg SuDDICU, PATCH, TEAM) and important trials currently underway or about to start in your ICUs (ARISE-FLUIDS, BLING III, REVISE, MEGA-ROX, REMAP-CAP) - 4.
-You must know about major current controversies, including synthetic colloids (Joachim Boldt scandal in HES research), steroids in sepsis / ARDS, different approaches to nutrition, management of HIE/OHCA, and now ECMO/ECLS.
-It is worth at least looking at the program of meetings such the ANZICS Clinical Trials Group ASM many examiners will be there. - 5.
-You must know the major international guidelines [Surviving Sepsis, Brain Trauma Foundation, International Liaison Committee on Resuscitation] and the strengths and weaknesses of these guidelines. - 6.
-You must know at least the basics of 'how to sensibly evaluate a paper'.
+- You must know at least the key evidence that informs modern intensive care practice - don't worry about quoting the reference exactly but at least be able to quote the major findings and know the implications of the findings. - You must know about the major multicentre RCTs that have led to Aust and NZ's international reputation for this sort of clinical research in the last two decades [Dopamine, SAFE, CHEST, NICE-SUGAR, RENAL, MERIT, ARISE, ADRENAL, TARGET, PLUS, POLAR, SPICE, STARRT-AKI, REVISE, BLING III ...], and know the strengths and weaknesses of these studies. - The ANZICS-CTG website is an excellent resource for seeing recently published and active trials to remain up to date - You must also know about the major ANZ trials recently completed (eg SuDDICU, BLING III, REVISE) and important trials currently underway or about to start in your ICUs (ARISE-FLUIDS, BEST-DKA, EPO-TRAUMA, STEP-CARE, MEGA-ROX, NEPTUNE). - Other trials due to have results released imminently: FLUID, UK-ROX, TARGET Protein, TTM2 Biomarkers, NOTACS - You must know about areas of controversy/debate in intensive care practice: - Synthetic colloids (Joachim Boldt scandal in HES research) - o Role of corticosteroids in sepsis, ARDS and pneumonia - Nutrition type, timing, how much - Management of hypoxic brain injury - Role of ECMO and extracorporeal cardiopulmonary support - You must know the major international guidelines [Surviving Sepsis, Brain Trauma Foundation, International Liaison Committee on Resuscitation] and the strengths and weaknesses of these guidelines. - You must know at least the basics of 'how to sensibly evaluate a paper'.
 This includes as a minimum a working knowledge of how to assess internal and external validity.
 The CONSORT (Consolidated Standards of Reporting Trials) statement will help you with internal validity (ie was the study well done).
 You must appraise external validity yourself ("how does this study apply to MY patient population in my environment") and understand how to rationally evaluate subgroups and secondary endpoints in the context of a large pragmatic trial.
-Also think about the validity of post hoc as opposed to preplanned analyses and why these can lead us astray. - 7.
-My approach to a 'Critically Evaluate' question (often poorly done in the exam) is no different to how I write a protocol for my department.
+Also think about the validity of post hoc as opposed to preplanned analyses and why these can lead us astray. - My approach to a 'Critically Evaluate' question (often poorly done in the exam) is no different to how I write a protocol for my department.
 (1) Outline the issue, (2) Summarise the current evidence, including strengths and weaknesses, (3) Here is the bottom line, (4) Based on the above, this is what I recommend (5) So do what I say, please.
-Regardless of how strong or weak the evidence is you must ultimately have a statement of what YOU will do. - 8.
-The EBM / statistics / clinical research questions in the written paper are a very good bet (there is almost always one there) and are basically designed to test the question 'have you been going to journal club'? 'do you take an interest in the literature'? 'do you stay up to date'? (not by reading UpToDate !!!!).
+Regardless of how strong or weak the evidence is you must ultimately have a statement of what YOU will do. - The EBM / statistics / clinical research questions in the written paper are high yield topics and are basically designed to test the question 'do you go to journal club / stay up to date with the ICU literature?'
 You do NOT have to know how to evaluate complex statistics, but a general understanding of the principles is expected.
-There is one question like this in every written paper, so take the time to understand the basics.

-- 9. Understand the basic principles of statistics in EBM: - a.
-What factors determine the pre-planned sample size calculation? - b.
-What is meant by the term statistical power? - c.
-Have some understanding of the way we interpret the data/our trial design, and the advantages and disadvantages of each: - i.
-Frequentist approach - ii.
-Bayesian approach - iii.
-Superiority vs non-inferiority studies and the rationale for each
+There is one question like this in every written paper, so take the time to understand the basics. - Understand the basic principles of statistics in EBM: - o What factors determine the pre-planned sample size calculation? - O What is meant by the term statistical power? - Have some understanding of the way we interpret the data/our trial design, and the advantages and disadvantages of each:

+- Frequentist approach

+- Bayesian approach

+- Superiority vs non-inferiority studies and the rationale for each